dreamportdev/Osdev-Notes/09_Loading_Elf/01_Elf_Theory.md

 To load our simple, statically-linked, program the process is as follows:

 1) Load the ELF file in memory somewhere.
-2) Validate the ELF header by checking the machine type matches what we expect (is this an x86_64 program?).
+2) Validate the ELF header by checking the machine type matches what we expect (is this an x86_64 program?), this is usually done by parsing the `e_ident` member.
 3) Find all program headers with the `PT_LOAD` type.
 4) Load each program header: we'll cover this shortly.
 5) Jump to the start address defined in the ELF header.